Melbourne is renowned for its world-class education and has two universities in the world’s top 100 universities.

 Did you know Melbourne is home to one of the Asia Pacific’s top three universities?

-Studying in Melbourne will not only give you and your children access to some of the best education in the world – you’ll also be studying in the world’s most liveable city.
+Studying in Melbourne will give you and your children access to some of the best education in the world.

 Where can you and your children go to university?

 There are nine public universities in our state – four of which have both a university and a Technical and Further Education (TAFE) division.